doc-department/1107/how_to_use_it/README.md

 # How to use it

 This section explains the role of different users and how they interact with, and build, the SAFE Network.
-To do this, users may take on one of several roles:
+To do this, users may take on one or more of the following roles:

 * A Farmer
 * An App Builder